TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

-BsD (ArrowUp) - Toggle Vol+ key to either Delete or Backspace Vol (PageUp) - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- A-B (ArrowLeft) - Layouts 1, 3, 4, change to Layer A or Layer B Med (ArrowRight) - Change Layout 2 to Media Controls Previous-Next-PlayPause-Stop Del (End) - Delete all files on Flash (Strings and Config) - will re-calibrate on restart S12 (PageDown) - Start with Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg) Sav (Cfg) Info and File List to send Serial Monitor and Text/Macro and Config files saved ROf (ArrowDwn] - Restart-PowerOff-Logoff - Bottom row [Rst][Log][Off] - cancel by pressing
+BsD (ArrowUp) - Toggle Vol+ key to either Delete or Backspace Vol (PageUp) - Vol+ -> Delete and Vol- -> Enter - repeat to restore V+ V- A-B (ArrowLeft) - Layouts 1, 3, 4, change to Layer A or Layer B Med (End) - Change Layout 2 to Media Controls Previous-Next-PlayPause-Stop McT (ArrowRight) - Macro Timer Trigger Panel Repeat and Onshot or Clock Timers.
+S12 (PageDown) - Start with Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg)
+Sav (Cfg) Info and File List to send Serial Monitor and Text/Macro and Config files saved ROf (ArrowDwn] - Restart-PowerOff-Logoff - Bottom row [Rst][Log][Off] - cancel by pressing